 One of the most common types of medical malpractice and hospital negligence cases in California is medication and pharmacy errors.
 When prescriptions and medications are not dispensed with care, serious harm can come to the patient.
 Even the most well-intentioned and careful pharmacists can make grave mistakes.
 If you’ve been injured due to a medication mistake, you have the right to seek compensation for your illness or injuries.

-The Most Common Prescription Errors
+The Most Common Pharmacy Errors

 Common medication errors may include: